Hellfire (2026 film): Production

 In September 2022, it was announced that an action-thriller film directed by Isaac Florentine and written by Richard Lowry had completed principal photography in Arkansas.
-Stephen Lang, Dolph Lundgren, Harvey Keitel, Scottie Thompson, Johnny Yong Bosch, Michael Sirow, Chris Mullinax, Maurice Compte, Levon Panek, Jason Scott Morgan and Natalie Canerday rounded out the cast.
+Stephen Lang, Dolph Lundgren, Harvey Keitel, Scottie Thompson, Johnny Yong Bosch, Michael Sirow, Chris Mullinax, Maurice Compte, Levon Panek, Jason Scott Morgan, Carl Bailey, and Natalie Canerday rounded out the cast.

 Release

 In February 2023, Saban Films acquired worldwide distribution rights to the film.
+The film was first released in the Middle East on February 5, 2026, and in the United States on February 17.